ifischerova/frontendmentor-QR-code-component/README.md

 I hope that I understood the basic usage of the flexbox and tried to use media query to make a responsive component.

+#### My learning notes from this challenge + feedback from the community
+- I do not need to use media queries if the flexbox is used.
+- Flexbox is the easiest way for positioning of the elements.
+- Rem, vh, vw should be easier to use instead of pixels and makes the things responsive more easier, too.
+- Height on body was changed to min-height with 100vh so it can grow.
+- Width on card was changed to max-width and rem were used.
+- Width of the image was changed to max-width because the max-width on the card will stopi it if needed.
+- Height was removed on the card completely because it will be dictated automatically by the browser.

 ### Continued development

 This is my almost first project where I used flexbox and tried to make something responsive etc on my own.